zeruhur/so1um-enhanced/so1um-redux-1.0.md

 ## Changelog.

+v1.0 vs. so1um 0.6

+* *Create your hero section*: some rewording, striked off the backstory sentence
+* *Flesh out a background*: new section
+* *Determine goals & the first scene* striked off half the text, added the adventure seed generator
+* *Begin asking questions* and *And & But Results* completely replaced by Recluse oracle
+* *Determine the twist*: new section
+* *Ask an open question or get inspired*: new section
+* *Determine the mood of the next scene*: new section
+* *Determine Difficulty*: deleted section, replaced by *Scale up/down Difficulty*.
+Difficulty scale moved in the *Contests* section
+* *Resolving Combat*: some rewording
+* *Example clichés*: deleted section
+* *Find good clichés*: new section
+* *Example characters*: deleted section
+* *Example monsters*: moved to *Bestiary*

 ## Credits.
 The oracle system is taken from [*Recluse*](https://gravenutterance.itch.io/recluse) by Graven Utterance The twist and next scene sections are adapted from the original [*Tiny Solitary Soldiers oracle*](https://web.archive.org/web/20201112030804/http://tinysolitarysoldiers.blogspot.com/2012/04/solo-rpg.html)
 The "Determine goals & the first scene" section is adapted from the Adventure Seeds chapter of [*SoloistRPG*](https://drive.google.com/file/d/0B0W7DyELeCFcVUdDa3BpcmlVeFU/view) by chrisatthestudy
+Archetype and Backstory lists are taken from TV Tropes and are under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License